 With JAMS in place, DDI is able to delegate routine functions to its help desk and to the technical support staff of their clients.
 The clients are able to run jobs that DDI create, allowing clients to do things that would normally require administrative rights.
 “We have a job which allows our help desk staff to reset selected Active Directory passwords on demand.
 The job automatically notifies the affected user, their manager, the help desk, and records the event in a public folder.
 These jobs can be tracked within JAMS so we can see how often they are used.”

 “My staff’s time is freed up by JAMS and it allows us to spend our time working on projects rather than administrative and routine work.
-MVP has been great to work with and is the type of vendor I look for in new products.
+JAMS has been great to work with and is the type of vendor I look for in new products.
 They listen to feedback on the product and implement new features that make sense.
 They have done a good job supporting DDI when we’ve had questions and issues.”

 Learn how to find the right workload automation solution for your organization.